fenago/datascience-machine-learning/labs/lab_8.md

 -------------------------------------

-In this scenario, we'll cover the following topics:
+In this lab, we'll cover the following topics:

 - Concept of K-means clustering
 - Example of clustering in Python